These pumpkin energy balls taste like bites of pumpkin spiced cookie dough. A delicious fall snack made with wholesome ingredients!

 How to make pumpkin protein balls

 Step 1: Add the creamy almond butter, canned pumpkin, protein powder, honey, rolled oats, cinnamon, pumpkin pie spice, and salt to a bowl.
+Stir well to combine.
+Fold in the mini chocolate chips into the energy ball batter.

-Step 3: Place the pumpkin energy balls in the fridge until chilled and firm to the touch.
+Step 3: Place the pumpkin bites in the fridge until chilled and firm to the touch.
+Usually 1-2 hours is plenty of time.
+Once the protein balls are hardened, it’s easier to store them without sticking together.

 What kind of almond butter do I use?

 For this recipe, I used a creamy drippy almond butter with no added salt.
+It did not have any added sugar.

 If you use an almond butter with salt in it, you should leave the salt out of this recipe, then salt to taste if needed after you taste the dough.